 BY: I think, first and foremost, campers go there for the personalized instruction with a great staff that includes Nets players and coach Kenny.
 But it’s not just about that, we’re also teaching them life lessons on sportsmanship and teamwork, and some of the cultural aspects of the Brooklyn Nets basketball.
 When you think about how our coach addresses our players every day about working hard, being committed—those things are being passed along to the campers at the camp.

 I went to camp as a youngster and seeing some of your mentors and favorite players exactly how it’s done, is very inspiring.
 I think the kids get a lot from it.
 Again, it’s not just about playing on the floor, but these other moments that I do think create a great experience.
 The biggest validation for us is that they keep coming back, and we have repeat campers as well as new ones.

 After five successful years in the East End, do you anticipate bringing the camp to different parts of the city or Long Island?

 BY: It’s a good question.
 We’re running different programs around Brooklyn and New York as part of our community outreach youth basketball initiative, but it’s interesting.
 I have discussed with the coach how we can expand it and grow it, and it’s certainly under consideration.
 I think the five-year mark is a good time to consider all the different options.
 Youth basketball is very important to us, whether it’s the camp in the Hamptons or one of out programs in Brooklyn.
 Fan development at early stages is critical for us, and doing it through youth basketball and teaching the game is a big part of our marketing efforts in general.

 Brooklyn Nets Hamptons Basketball Camp powered by Dribbl takes place August 27 through August 31 at Southampton Town Recreation Center, 1370A Majors Path, Southampton; visit activekids.com to register.

-Photography courtesy Brooklyn Nets
+Photography by: Photography courtesy Brooklyn Nets